-A panel saw is a specially modified style of circular saw for cutting large sheet goods such as plywood, melamine coated particle board, MDF (medium density fiberboard) or OSB (oriented strand board).
-Most of these sheet good products are sold in 4 foot by 8 foot sheets (among other sizes), which can be cumbersome to muscle into place to cut on a table saw.
-Conversely, while cutting sheet goods by hand with a circular saw as they're positioned over a pair of sawhorses isn't nearly as accurate as using a table saw to make the cuts.
+A panel saw is a specially modified style of the circular saw for cutting large sheet goods.
+Most of these sheet good products are sold in 4-foot by 8-foot sheets (among other sizes), which can be cumbersome to muscle into place to cut on a table saw.
+Conversely, cutting sheet goods by hand with a circular saw as they're positioned over a pair of sawhorses isn't nearly as accurate as using a table saw to make the cuts.

 Benefits of a Panel Saw

 A panel saw can provide the accuracy of a table saw without needing to lift the board and push it through the saw blade.
-Unfortunately, a traditional panel saw requires a lot of space, as it typically is mounted against a wall.
-The vertically-oriented board is placed onto a series of rollers and is slid into position beneath the saw, which is then cut and pushed downward through the board.
-For a rip cut, the saw is oriented horizontally, is locked at the proper height above the rollers, and then the plywood (or other sheet good) is positioned onto the rollers and is pushed through the saw.
+A traditional panel saw requires a lot of space, as it typically is mounted against a wall.
+The vertically-oriented board is placed onto a series of rollers and is slid into position beneath the saw, which is then cut and pushed down through the board.
+For a rip cut, the saw is oriented horizontally, is locked at the proper height above the rollers.
+Then the plywood is positioned onto the rollers and is pushed through the saw.

 Panel saws cut either parallel or perpendicular to the long axis of a piece of plywood.
 They aren't equipped for making angled cuts, nor typically are they equipped for making beveled cuts on the sheet goods.
 In this way, a table saw has some definite advantages over a panel saw.

 Panel Saw Systems